awsdocs/amazon-rds-user-guide/doc_source/SQLServer.InstanceStore.md

 + Create a SQL Server DB instance using one of these instance types\.
 For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 + Modify an existing SQL Server DB instance to use one of them\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 The instance store is available in all AWS Regions where one or more of these instance types are supported\.
-For more information on the `db.m5d` and `db.r5d`instance types, see [DB instance classes](Concepts.DBInstanceClass.md)\.
+For more information on the `db.m5d` and `db.r5d` instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
 For more information on the instance classes supported by Amazon RDS for SQL Server, see [DB instance class support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.

 ## File location and size considerations<a name="SQLServer.InstanceStore.Files"></a>